The 2024 Program Announced

 True to Mountain Lake Park's past, carriage rides will be available on Sunday afternoon.
 Otis and Zeus, two mammoth Percheron draft horses, will don plumes for reminiscent rides.
 Experience the past while taking in the charm of early transportation.

 When planning the weekend, the program committee honors the town's fascinating history as Maryland's original Chautauqua resort community.
 Founded in 1881, Mountain Lake Park was modeled after Chautauqua, New York's successful retreat, which included summer-long programming and religious camp meetings.
-Besides being a popular mountain getaway along the B&O Railroad, the town boasted a cultural, educational, and entertaining lineup of presenters with an added appeal of outdoor recreational activities.
+Besides being a popular mountain getaway along the B&O Railroad, the Mountain Lake Park founders boasted a cultural, educational, and entertaining lineup of presenters with an added appeal of outdoor recreational activities.
 It was a special place back then and remains so today, according to Sincell.

 Traveling from Gettysburg, tintype collodion photographer Dave Wilson revives the earliest form of photography using authentic period equipment.
 Wilson has perfected this authentic technique to transport his subjects back in time.
 Come in costume, or he will have a limited number of costumes for those who also want to dress the part.
 Photographs in contemporary clothing can be equally captivating.